 As regional AKS instances are added, the Application Gateway deployed alongside the Kubernetes cluster needs to be enrolled as a Front Door backend for proper routing.
 This operation requires an update to your infrastructure as code assets.
 Alternatively, this operation can be decoupled from the deployment configuration and managed with tools such as the Azure CLI.
 The included reference implementations deployment pipeline utilizes a distinct Azure CLI step for this operation.

 Front Door doesn't support self-signed certificates even in Dev/Test environments.
 To enable HTTPS traffic, you need to create your TLS/SSL certificate signed by a certificate authority (CA).
 The reference implementation uses Certbot to create a Let's Encrypt Authority X3 certificate.
 When planning for a production cluster, use your organization's preferred method for procuring TLS certificates.

-For information about other CAs supported by Front Door, see Allowed certificate authorities for enabling custom HTTPS on Azure Front Door.
+For information about other CAs that Front Door supports, see Allowed certificate authorities for enabling custom HTTPS on Azure Front Door.

 Cluster access and identity

-As discussed in the AKS baseline reference architecture, it's recommended to use Azure Active Directory as the clusters' access identity provider.
-The Azure Active Directory groups can then be used to control access to cluster resources.
+As discussed in the AKS baseline reference architecture, it's recommended to use Microsoft Entra ID as the clusters' access identity provider.
+The Microsoft Entra groups can then be used to control access to cluster resources.